Stanley Foster Reed: Career

 He built Reed Research, Inc., and the Reed Research Foundation over the next 20 years to a net worth of $1 million.
 Along with Manley St. Denis, Johann Martinek, Gordon Yeh, James Ahlgren and others, he worked on issues ranging from safe land mine removal to electrocardiography to language learning laboratories, obtaining scores of patents in the process.
 Based on his work experience, he was admitted to membership in the Society of Naval Architects and received certification as a Professional Engineer (P.E.).

 In 1962, after selling Reed Research to Log-Etronics, Inc., he started Tech-Audit as well as the Reed Research Institute for Creative Studies in the RCA Building on K Street in Washington, where he ran a number of publishing businesses.
 In the 1960s, he was actively involved in social issues, sponsoring programs to encourage inner-city entrepreneurship and writing an article on the poor of Appalachia.
 He also participated as a panelist in seminars of the Aspen Institute and as a guest lecturer at various universities including the University of Colorado’s World Affairs Conference and Georgetown University, where he once discussed ethics.
 He was an “ideas man” who in addition to starting publications also started a mergers newsletter and a website in his later years.

+Death

+Reed died on October 25, 2007, at University of Virginia Health System in Charlottesville, Virginia, from a subdural hematoma, at the age of 90.